dwjohnston/blacksheepcode/src/different_approaches_to_form_element_state_in_react.md

 }
 ```

+And when we finish editing the data, we're saving a similar object.

 ### Scenario 3 - Browser native form submission

 We have a `<form>` and we are catching the form's submission event, and retreiving the values that way.

 ## Approach A - Provide a list of items, determine which one is selected by some kind of 'value' key.